francescovallone/serinus/.website/introduction.md

 # Serinus

-Serinus is a minimalistic framework for building efficient and scalable server-side applications and powered by Dart. 🎯
+Serinus is a minimalistic framework for building efficient and scalable server-side applications powered by Dart. 🎯

 ## Why Serinus?

-Serinus aims to be a simple and easy-to-use framework for building server-side applications.
+Serinus aims to be a simple framework for building server-side applications.
 It is inspired by [NestJS](https://nestjs.com/) and it is designed to be easy to use and to integrate with your existing projects.
-It also has a shallow learning curve to ensure that developers can start building applications quickly.

 ## Installation